IceColdx/icecoldx/thm/overpass.md

 ![cronjob](/thm/images/overpass/cronjobs.png)

 We can see there's a buildscript.sh run from overpass.thm/downloads/src.
-If we can edit /etc/hosts I can set overpass.thm to my IP and get root privilege with a reverse shell.
+If we can edit /etc/hosts we can set overpass.thm to our own IP and get root privilege with a reverse shell.

 First we edit /etc/hosts and put our own IP in.